What Makes a Perfect Gift for a Caregiver: 4 Ideas You Can Consider This Christmas

 Also, be mindful of how you approach their caregiving techniques.
-If they are the sibling or person who shoulders most of the responsibility and you only see them during the Holidays, be extremely careful not barge in or take charge without asking the caregiver’s permission or enquiring if they need help.
+If they are the sibling or person who shoulders most of the responsibility and you only see them during the Holidays, be extremely careful not to barge in or take charge without asking the caregiver’s permission or inquiring if they need help.

 Barging in and taking over is never appropriate and makes it seem like you are disagreeing with or judging established routines and decisions.
 The last thing they need during this intense and stressful time is someone who shows up occasionally and tries to change the program.

 If you come to realize that’s exactly what you’ve been doing, in addition to disagreeing with the way your loved ones are being cared for, ask yourself whether this might stem from feeling guilty for not showing up more often.
 You might simply be trying to overcompensate.